Jayanta2004/infinite-adventure/README.md

 - 🤖 **AI-Powered Storytelling** - Dynamic narrative generation using AI
 - 💾 **Auto-Save System** - Progress automatically saved to Supabase
 - ❤️ **Health System** - Dynamic HP tracking with visual feedback
-- 🎒 **Inventory Management** - Collect and manage items throughout your journey
+- 🎒 **Inventory Management** - Collect and use items throughout your journey
+- 🏆 **Achievement System** - Unlock achievements as you progress
-- 🌙 **Cyberpunk UI** - Modern, immersive interface with smooth animations
+- 👻 **Haunted UI** - Eerie, otherworldly interface with ghostly animations and corrupted aesthetics
 - 📱 **Responsive Design** - Play on any device

 ## 🚀 Getting Started